 But you only qualify for a Help to Buy Isa if you have never owned a property previously.

 From April 2017, there will also be another option for first time buyers in the form of the Lifetime Isa.

-This works a little differently to other Isas as there are restrictions on when you can access the money, but in return, under-40s will get a 25% top up from the government for any money you save up to £128,000.
-This means a maximum bonus of £32,000.
+This works a little differently to other Isas as there are restrictions on when you can access the money, but in return, it comes with extra perks.

 Available from 1 November 2011, the Junior ISA will replace child trust funds (CFTs), which have been phased out.
 Junior ISAs will have a £3,000 limit and will be offered by high street banks, building societies and other providers that currently offer ISAs to adults.
 You can invest in either stocks and shares or cash.
 But, unlike CTFs, there will be no government contributions into each child’s savings pot.
 Money invested in Junior ISAs will be “locked in” until the child is 18, and the ISA will default to an adult one.